 GeMS provides a simple method to quickly and quantitatively evaluate the performance of management strategies under different states of nature.
-It goes beyond the capabilities of other MSE packages by allowing for variation in all processes in the operating model and providing the option of spatial dynamics, both of which will likely be important considerations under a changing climate.
+It goes beyond the capabilities of most other MSE packages by allowing for variation in all processes in the operating model and providing the option of spatial dynamics, both of which will likely be important considerations under a changing climate.
 GeMS is not meant as a replacement for stock assessment and will not be able to capture all the idiosyncrasies of existing assessments.
-Therefore, GeMS is meant as a starting point for stakeholders to assess their needs for a full MSE.
+Therefore, GeMS is meant as a starting point for stakeholders to assess their needs for a full MSE using other software such as FLR (Kell et al., 2007).
 In addition to the questions described above, GeMS could help to answer questions including (but not limited to) the following: